leifb/redis-request-broker/README.md

  - Simple to use
  - Thread safe
- - Allwow multiple parallel workers and clients
+ - Allow multiple parallel workers and clients
  - Limited scope
  - Transparent usage